veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/image.md

         height:100px;
     }
 - **Imgsrc:** The src attribute specifies the URL (web address) of the image.
 Images should be saved inside assets editor and placed within the Android or MaterialIcons or Web or iOS folders and the appropriate path should be given.
-- **Alt:** THe alt attribute provides an alternate text for an image if the user cannot view it.
+- **Alt:** The alt attribute provides an alternate text for an image if the user cannot view it.

 ## Support
 - **Devices:** Android, iOS